Scrooge (1951 film): Critical reception

 The film gained popularity on TV.
 Hurst was immensely proud of the film and that it was shown on TV.
 Patrick Macnee, who played the young Marley, cited the film as his favourite version of the story, stating that it "really seems to capture the true essence of the Dickens novel".
 In a 2016 review, Donald Clarke called the film "the best ever committed to film (of the book)", praising the cast's performances.
 In 1999, Empire film critic Monika Maurer gave the film four out of five stars, feeling that while "some of the other performances have dated, Sim's haunted Scrooge stands the test of time, even today eliciting sympathy and - you just can't help yourself - joy at his transformation", and concluded, "Lashings of festive cheer and a fair dollop of fine performances will leave you in the mood for mince pies and a renewed sense of seasonal goodwill to all men."
 Sim's performance still receives praise, with some calling his version of the character the "definitive" Scrooge.
 Michael Brooke's review is not without criticism, finding the various ghosts to be "distinctly unfrightening", and the Cratchit family "too healthy to be convincingly on the brink of starvation, especially a ruddy-cheeked Tiny Tim who seems barely inconvenienced by his crutches".
 In 2019, Robert Keeling of Den of Geek praised Sim as Scrooge.
-He said the film captures "the darkness of the story", but that the film "plays pretty fast and loose with the source material in parts", noting that the death of Fan has become an artistic error in other adaptations.
+He said the film captures "the darkness of the story", but that the film "plays pretty fast and loose with the source material in parts", noting that the death of Fan has become an artistic error in other adaptations, but ultimately concluding that the film was "fully deserving of its place as a Christmas classic."

+Aggregate site Rotten Tomatoes gave the film a 86% "Fresh" rating based on 36 reviews, with the consensus reading "The 1951 adaptation of Charles Dickens' timeless classic is perhaps the most faithful film version -- and Alastair Sim's performance as Scrooge is not to be missed."